Five stunning Slovakian castle ruins

 BECKOV CASTLE

-Today, Beckov Castle proudly stands as one of the most spectacular ruins in the country.
-In addition to its majestic appearance, the outer courtyard features a handful of stalls, selling local products, and a small stage used for raptor performances.
+Today, Beckov Castle is without a doubt one of the most spectacular ruins Slovakia has to offer, and even features a small market selling local crafts and a stage for raptor performances.

-For latest prices and opening hours check the official website of Beckov Castle.
+For the latest opening hours and admission fees check out the official website.

 beautiful view of the ruins of Beckov castle sitting atop a rocky outcrop with golden fields of gras and wild flowers in the foreground, Slovakia